-The New Zealand School Trustees Association (NZSTA) provides training and learning opportunities, guidance, and resources.
+Te Whakarōputanga Kaitiaki Kura o Aotearoa provides training and learning opportunities, guidance, and resources.
 You can find out more on our website.

-Principals and board chair want their student representatives to succeed.
+Principals and presiding members want their student representatives to succeed.
 Be sure to connect and maintain a good relationship with them.